Update as on 11th June 2019

-2. Who are required to file GSTR – Monthly returns?
+2. Who is required to file GSTR – Monthly returns?

 All the taxpayers registered under GST laws are required to file GSTR-monthly except the following :

 a.
-Small Taxpayers (who have Turnover upto Rs.
+Small Taxpayers (who have a Turnover up to Rs.
 5 Crore in last financial year and have not opted quarterly)

 b.
 Composition Dealer

 c.
 Input Service Distributor (ISD)

 d.
 Non- Resident Registered person (NRI)